Here are some recommendations based on personal experience. This is by no means a complete survey.

 Sinaron DB-Mounted lenses (like the one on the right) were made to work directly with the Sinar Shutter.
 You set the aperture, not on the lens, but on a large dial at the side of the shutter.
 With DB-mounted lenses, you can operate everything from behind the camera: there is no need to walk to the front to close or open anything.
 No need to cock the shutter, because it is self-cocking.
 You can preview depth of field by gently squeezing the cable release: Otherwise, the lens stays wide open for best focus and viewing.
 Pictured at right is a 210mm Sinaron DB, a Sinar-mounted 210mm Rodenstock Sironar-N lens.
 Sinar chose Rodenstock lenses for their Sinaron line, but you can mount any lens of reasonable size.

-Front-mounting a lens in an Alphax or Betax Shutter is another attractive option: all you need is an adapter.
-SK Grimes did a wonderful job with my 1950's Red Dot Apochromat Artar lens.
+Front-mounting a lens in an Alphax or Betax Shutter is another attractive option: all you need is an adapter, which can be made by a machine shop.
+SK Grimes made a wonderful adapter for my 1950's Red Dot Apochromat Artar lens.
 The barrel-mounted lens fits into the front of the Alphax #4 shutter and can be replaced with another lens.
 Grimes made the adapter and it works perfectly.

 For a list of shutters and their sizes, see the SK Grimes site: USA sizes for US-made shutters like Ilex, Alphax, Betax and Metric sizes for Copal, Compur, Compound etc. For USA shutters, flange information is given as inches diameter and threads per inch.
 For example, the Alphax # 4 Shutter opening is 2.618 inches wide, and the threads are 30 per inch.
 For metric shutters, flange information is given in mm and threads are listed in millimeters per turn.

 Normally, a shutter is positioned between the front and rear elements of a lens: the shutter mechanism provides both the shutter and the adjustable aperture or iris.
-When front-mounting, we place the entire lens in front of the shutter (just as we do with the Sinar Copal shutter).
+When front-mounting, we place the entire lens in front of the shutter.
 If the lens has its own iris (as do barrel-mounted lenses), we get to keep it - which is usually a good thing since vintage barrel-mounted lenses have round apertures with many blades.
 The Artar has a 14-bladed iris, making it effectively round at all settings.

 On the left you can see the Alphax #4 Shutter on the front of my vintage wooden 5x7 camera, a Kodak 2D.
 The Red Dot Apochromat Artar lens is screwed into the adapter.
 The Alphax shutter has speeds from 1/2 to 1/50 second, as well as B (bulb) and T (time exposure).
 On the right the same lens is mounted on my 4x5 Tachihara Field camera.
 Grimes made an adapter for the Alphax #4 shutter to a standard Technika board.